unmaya/Girder/README.md

 footer { @include clearfix; } // Clear anything without a class
 ```

-**For plain CSS** you just add the classes to the markup like this:
+**To use plain CSS** you just add the classes to the markup like this:
 ```HTML
 <!-- Be sure to include the girder.css file in your document -->
 <main class="content row">